rop-la/rop-la.github.io/en/_posts/2023-02-17-rakion-entities-editing-cell-creatures.md

 <em>Searching and editing a cell creatures in-lobby (2015-dic version)</em>
 </div>
 <br>
-n the video my player is *Xeen* and, to reduce the results group, I started looking if my player name is close, because it is usual that entity player structure has value of items, stats, and related information like the player's name.
+In the video my player is *Xeen* and, to reduce the results group, I started looking if my player name is close, because it is usual that entity player structure has value of items, stats, and related information like the player's name.

 And we have our first cheat :D. Anyway, if you restart the game, the cell's creature ID address will change.
 How we can fix it?
 Check [**Entity in-lobby**](#entity-in-lobby) section.